 Once you have started helping a student, the status button for that student will switch to a green “Finish Helping” button.
 Also the “Time” column will switch from the wall clock time when the student entered the queue, to a minutes and seconds timer (m:ss) indicating the length of time that you have been helping that student.
 This information will be helpful in busy office hours with limited instructional staff.
 The TAs/instructors may set a policy with a maximum time limit for help/tutoring per student.

 Note: If there are multiple TAs/instructors staffing the office hours queue, your display will show a blue “Finish Helping” button for students being helped by other TAs/instructors.

 When you have finished helping a student, press the “Finish Helping” button.
 If you forget to click this button to remove the student from the queue, they can exit the queue from their own interface.

 Note about Student Privacy

 When students join the queue, they may specify an alternate name – different from both their legal/registration name and their preferred name.
 The queue name is the name that the TA/instructor will call out aloud in the room, if they do not know the each students by name/face.
 The TA/Instructor also has access to view the student’s user id by clicking the eye icon.

-Office Hours Queue History
+Office Hours Queue History and Statistics

 The bottom of the page shows the most recent events in the queue from the current day.
 As desired, you can click to view all queue events from the current day.
 The history displays who was helped, how long they waited before help arrive, the length of time they were being helped, and who helped them.
 The history includes an option to the student to the queue if they were accidently removed.